CMHAAorg/cmhaa-website/site/content/_index.md

           people as well as leadership of a top tier law firm in Australia.
         feat_member_link: /resources/personal-story-berkeley-cox/
         feat_member_cta: READ BERKELEY'S STORY
+      - feat_member_image: img/pwc_kristin-stubbins-photo-2-.jpg
+        feat_member_description: Since I was a small child, the issue of mental health has been around my life.
+I grew up in a rural area and I heard many stories of young men struggling with stress or relationship breakups who shot themselves.
+I had an uncle who died by suicide.
+When I was young, it almost seemed normalised.
+        feat_member_link: /resources/personal-story-kristin-stubbins/
+        feat_member_cta: READ KRISTIN'S STORY
     feat_member_read_more: /resources/
     our_members_description: Our members see it as their responsibility to protect, support and create mentally healthy workplaces for their people.